hperrin/svelte-material-ui/MIGRATING.md

 - Event listeners no longer need to use the CustomEvent type.
 They can use the correct type, like MouseEvent and KeyboardEvent.
 - Event modifiers are now wrapper functions, exported from the `@smui/common/events`.
 - The deprecated "MDC" events have been removed.
 All event names should be migrated to the corresponding "SMUI" event names.
+- The "Fixation" theme now uses Tahoma as its large header font.

 # SMUI 6 -> SMUI 7